 Feline asthma is an immunity-related condition which means that it is the body’s own immune system that is causing the symptoms.
 It is a type of allergic reaction so the body is reacting to a stimulus of some kind – the thing that is causing the allergic reaction is called an allergen.
 The body reacts by narrowing the airways and sending special cells to the area to try to fight off what it (wrongly) perceives to be a threat.
 There are several triggers for feline asthma and these include stress, several types of pollen, molds, tobacco smoke, dust mites, some types of cat litter, household cleaning products and some commercial cat food ingredients.

 It is important to spot and treat feline asthma promptly to avoid more serious complications.
-However, it cannot be cured.
-It can be managed using the correct care program and medication.
-Most cats with asthma can lead active and happy lives.
+However, the condition cannot be cured.
+Thankfully, it can be managed using the correct care program and medication.
+In fact, most cats with asthma can lead active and happy lives!

 Symptoms of Asthma in Cats

 In order to spot asthma in your cat and seek appropriate treatment, you need to know what the signs are.
 The main symptoms of asthma in cats are associated with their breathing.

 - Changes in your cat’s breathing: You may be able to hear your cat wheezing as they breathe.
 You may also notice that they are breathing rapidly or that they are having to make an effort to breathe.
 They may be struggling to get any breath in at all.
 These symptoms may be particularly noticeable after your cat has been exercising.

 - Coughing: If you have noticed that your cat is constantly coughing or if they seem to be gagging, this can be a sign of asthma.
 You may mistakenly think that they have a hairball.
 There may even be a gurgling sound in the throat that you can hear.
 Some cats with asthma seem to be swallowing all the time too.